djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

 Each measure of central tendency can provide different insights into the dataset.
 In this example, the mean is slightly affected by the larger sales number on Thursday, while the median and mode give a more typical representation of the central value.

+### When Choosing Mean or Median:
+- If you want to minimize the effect of outliers, then use **median** instead of mean.
+- If it’s important that you consider all values, including outliers, then use **mean** instead of median.
+- Typically we should be very cautious of using the mean for skewed data.
+The median is often a more honest measurement of average in such a setting.

+EXAMPLE 1

+Alice is looking into the salaries of graphic designers at a well-established tech company to gauge her potential earnings.
+Given that the company has a few top-level designers earning significantly higher than the rest, which would give her a more realistic expectation of salary, the mean or the median?

+Answer: The median would better represent her potential earnings because it would not be as affected by the high salaries of the few top-level designers, thus providing a more typical value of what graphic designers at the company earn.
+EXAMPLE 2

+Tom is the manager of a small bookstore and needs to report the average customer spending to the owner.
+Considering that most customers spend around $20, but there are occasional rare purchases of rare books costing over $500, should Tom use the mean or median to report this spending?

+Answer: Tom should use the median to report average customer spending.
+The rare expensive purchases are outliers and would skew the mean, making it seem like the average customer spends more than they typically do.

 ## Measures of Dispersion

 Dispersion measures indicate the spread or variability of the data in the dataset.